When we get upset, the first reaction people have is to say “calm down!” or “relax!”

 To achieve the benefits of relaxation, we really want to focus on taking long, slow, deep breaths.

 To start, focus on a slow in breath through the nose, and having your belly expand at the beginning.
-This ensures we are filling the full capacity of our lungs, because our normal breaths are often focused up in shoulders.
+This ensures we are filling the full capacity of our lungs.
+Our normal breaths are often focused up in shoulders.

 Expand the belly first, and then slowly continue to fill the lungs to a full, but comfortable capacity.
 Then, pause for one second before slowly allowing all the air to escape through your mouth.